Art-Sells/Arells/Build-Notes.md

 - Check how GitHub Integrates Profile Image with Profile Change (integrate this in MetaImage)
 - - Proof-of-creation 70x PAP for Copyright Proven Artistic Works
 - - Proof-of-ownership for major assets.
+- - [Price Not Shown for unlisted items, only Owner's name]

 #### Image
 - Check how GitHub Integrates Profile Image with Profile Change (integrate this in MetaImage)